GSN program eligibility

 Master's eligibility requirements:

-Applicants for the ENB MSc Program "Neurosciences" must hold a Bachelor or equivalent degree in biology, psychology, medicine, physics, philosophy or related fields.
+Applicants for the MSc Program "Neurosciences" must hold a Bachelor or equivalent degree in biology, psychology, medicine, physics, philosophy or related fields.